andizadry/ml-cataract-image-classification/README.md

 # cataract-image-classification
-This project about machine learning model for classification cataract image
+This project about machine learning model for classification cataract image with data from Kaggle